You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 Historical Significance of Tiger’s Nest

 According to Khandro Yeshe Tshogyal’s biography, Guru Rinpoche came to Paro Taktsang of Mon (Bhutan), concealed treasures everywhere, and wrote their prophecies.
-Guru Padmasambhava journeyed here from Singye Dzong to Paro on the back of a pregnant, flaming tigress (a manifestation of his consort, Tashi Kheudron), giving rise to the name Taktsang meaning Tiger’s Nest.
+Guru Padmasambhava journeyed here from Singye Dzong in Lhuentse to Paro on the back of a flaming tigress (a manifestation of his consort, Tashi Kheudron), giving rise to the name Taktsang meaning Tiger’s Nest.

 Also Read: Singye Dzong, The Mystical Lion Fortress of Guru Rinpoche